ISTETAB/Diabetes-classification/Diabetes-classification-main/README.md

   All in all, the selected dataset provides a rich but also challenging environment for developing a diabetes prediction model that encompasses a mass of features crucial for accurate and reliable predictions in the context of diabetes assessment.

 ## Model
 This project uses a subclassed TensorFlow model that utilizes Dense layers followed by a sigmoid activation function.
 The model is written to be dynamic; therefore, optimizing it using optuna was easily feasible.
 In the optimization process, a custom F1 score is implemented where it is possible to control the weight of Recall according to the parameter Beta to improve the recall for the minority class.
 Finally, a custom threshold is picked that maximizes the F1 score, and the model is saved as TensorFlow Lite.

-## Project Report
-The full report of the R implementation of this project can be found in the final_project.html file.
-To view the report, please download the file and open it in a web browser.
-As for the Python implementation, you can view it in the Jupyter Notebook directly.

 ## Results
 The model achieved a macro average F1 score of 85% and a weighed average F1 score of 95% on the test set.